plasticadmiral/sandbox-rust/README.md

 # sandbox-rust
-This project was created using `cargo new hello_world --bin`
+This project was created using `cargo init --bin`

 # TODO
 Go through the rust website books